Cultural transformation: role and tasks of executive management

 Be consistent

-Review processes, systems and structures
+Scrutinising processes, systems and structures

 Structure creates culture.
 It is therefore elementary to align processes, systems and structures with the desired corporate culture.
 You can read more about this in our interview with Bernd Kratochwille, Head of Corporate Human Resources der BLANC & FISCHER Corporate Services GmbH & Co.
 KG.